marynakao/marynakao/README.md

  - 📚 Studying web development on my own
  - 👩‍🎓 Bachelor in Law (Class of 2021)
- - 💡 I love reading and learning new things
  - 😄 Pronouns: she/her

 ### Analytics: